 Impact FISH-18: Operations Effects on Reservoir Species

-Reservoir cold-water fish species are not State or federal special-status species but are evaluated for their recreational importance.
+Reservoir fish species are not State or federal special-status species but are evaluated for their recreational importance.
 Populations of some of these species are artificially augmented or sustained through periodic fish stocking programs.

-A detailed description of the methods and results of this analysis, including a summary of changes in aquatic habitat conditions for cold-water and warm-water fish species in Sites, Oroville, Folsom, and San Luis reservoirs and Shasta Lake resulting from implementation of each alternative relative to the NAA, is presented in Appendix 11E, Reservoir Fish Species Analysis.
+A detailed description of the methods and results of this analysis, including a summary of changes in aquatic habitat conditions for cold-water and warm-water fish species in Lake Oroville, Folsom Lake, San Luis Reservoir, and Shasta Lake resulting from implementation of Alternatives 1, 2, and 3 relative to the NAA, is presented in Appendix 11E.

-\Because there would be negligible differences among alternatives in the operations of Trinity Reservoir, New Melones Reservoir, and Millerton Lake, there would be negligible differences in reservoir storage volumes and water surface elevations among alternatives.
-The evaluations of negligible impacts for these reservoirs are not presented.
+This analysis does not include reservoir fish species in Trinity Reservoir, New Melones Reservoir, and Millerton Lake because implementation of Alternatives 1, 2, and 3 would result in negligible differences in storage volumes and water surface elevations in these reservoirs.

 No Project

-The conditions in the No Project scenario, or NAA, are identical to the Existing Conditions at Shasta Lake, Oroville Reservoir, Folsom Reservoir, San Luis Reservoir, Trinity Reservoir, New Melones Reservoir, and Millerton Lake.
-As such, there are no impacts to cold-water and warm-water reservoir species due to the lack of changes to reservoir storage and surface water elevation.
+Under the NAA, the operations of Shasta Lake, Lake Oroville, Folsom Lake, San Luis Reservoir, New Melones Reservoir, and Millerton Lake would continue and there would be no change to existing conditions for cold-water and warm-water fish species at these reservoirs.
+There would be no changes in the reservoir storage volumes and WSE of those reservoirs because the Sites Reservoir would not be built and operated.

-Significance Determination

-Because conditions in the No Project scenario, or NAA, are identical to the Existing Conditions at Shasta Reservoir, Oroville Reservoir, Folsom Reservoir, San Luis Reservoir, Trinity Reservoir, New Melones Reservoir, and Millerton Lake, there would be no impact.

 Alternative 1, 2, and 3